udacity/nd940-c3-advanced-android-programming-project-starter/README.md

-# README Template

-Below is a template provided for use when building your README file for students.

 # LoadApp

 In this project students will create an app to download a file from Internet by clicking on a custom-built button where: